The 1st challenge: choosing the right family of materials

 The existence of several physical processes involved in the color change allows, if they are well controlled, to adapt to industrial demands.
 It is a real programming of the pigment so that the change of colors intervenes in a reversible or irreversible way, at a defined threshold of disturbance.

-It is also advisable to take into account the fatigability of the intelligent material in its final use, namely, the duration of the phenomenon (number of cycles of switching the temperature, the light...), speed of the phenomenon (round trip)...
+It is also advisable to take into account the fatigability of the chameleon material in its final use, namely, the duration of the phenomenon (number of cycles of switching the temperature, the light...), speed of the phenomenon (round trip)...

 The 4th challenge: hoping for a finished product "off the shelf"